|

 The host hotel conference rate of $145 + tax / night is available until July 8 at 11:59 pm EST.

 The closest airport to the Sheraton New Orleans is Louis Armstrong New Orleans International Airport (MSY) located 20 minutes away by car.
 From there, arrivals can choose to take a taxi or ride-share to the hotel, or rent a car.
 Conference guests receive 10% off valet parking at the host hotel.
-We will look into securing a complimentary shuttle to the host hotel and update this page with more information.

 Where can I view the schedule and learn more about the speakers?